 How File Resolution Comes Into Play on File Size

 3D printer users do many things from prototyping to designing something creative.
 In order to do these things, we use Computer-Aided Design (CAD) software applications.
-The files within these software can differ greatly.
+The files within these softwares can differ greatly.

 The most common file format for these designs is Stereolithography (STL).
 The simple explanation for this format is your designs are translated into triangles within the 3D space.